 - Single shores must be used solely up to 9 m distance between two walls.

 - Flying shores are inserted when the outdated building is being removed and needs to be kept in position until the new unit is constructed.

 This vertical shorings are provided when:

-- It is necessary to strengthen or replace existing unprotected foundations.
+- It is necessary to strengthen or replace the existing unprotected foundation.

 - For rebuilding the faulty lower part of the wall.

-- To amke large doors, windows or openings in existing walls.
+- To make large doors, windows, or openings in existing walls.